Arity Approximation of $\infty$-Operads: Introduction

-\subsubsection{Structure of the Paper}
+\subsubsection{Structure of the paper}

-In \cite{RH-algebraic,RH-cartesian}, Haugseng and Hongyi develop a generalization of $\infty$-operads called \textit{algebraic patterns}.
+In \cite{RH-algebraic,RH-cartesian}, Haugseng and Chu develop a generalization of $\infty$-operads called \textit{algebraic patterns}.
 We will make extensive use of the theory of algebraic patterns.
 In \cref{sect:algebraic-patterns} we review the basics of this theory and develop some necessary tools for our intended application.
 In \cref{sect:analytic-Patterns} we shall restrict our attention to a narrower class of algebraic patterns which we term \textit{analytic patterns} of which $\infty$-operads are a special case.
 Analytic patterns (inspired by the \textit{cartesian patterns} of \cite{RH-cartesian}), share many properties with $\infty$-operads, and yet, being less rigid objects allow for more constructions.
 This makes them suitable for our purposes.
 The main result of \cref{sect:analytic-Patterns} is \cref{thm:artiy-restriction-theorem}, which is a version of the arity approximation theorem (\cref{thm:main-theorem}) in the general setting of analytic patterns.
-Finally in \cref{sect:partition-complexes} we improve the connectivity bounds of \cref{thm:artiy-restriction-theorem} in the special case of $\infty$-operads and thus deduce our main result (\cref{thm:main-theorem}).
-In addition, we have included an appendix recording some technical results about factorization systems and slice $\infty$-categories which we make use of throughout the paper.
+In \cref{sect:partition-complexes} we restrict attention to $\infty$-operads and simplify the complexes appearing in \cref{thm:artiy-restriction-theorem} until we arrive at \cref{thm:main-theorem}.
+In \cref{sect:5} we give an alternative description of operadic partition complexes in terms of dendroidal homotopy theory and use it to compute the partition complexes of $\bbE_d$.
+We have also included an appendix recording some technical results about factorization systems and slice $\infty$-categories which we make use of throughout the paper.